Spencer14420/SPEmailHandler/README.md

 ### Initialize the Contact Form

-After including the necessary HTML elements, initialize ContactForm by passing the URL of your server-side script that handles form submissions.
+After including the necessary HTML elements, initialize `ContactForm` with the URL of your server-side script.
+This endpoint is required.
+You can optionally provide custom messages when creating the instance.

 ```javascript
 const formHandler = new ContactForm("/path/to/your-server-script.php");